 Immediately after the spill, OSHA's Charleston Area Office inspected the Freedom facility and cited the company for three violations.
 One of the citations was for the deteriorating containment wall, which was required to be liquidtight under 29 C.F.R. § 1910.106.
-Because Freedom was storing flammable liquids, the company was required to comply with 29 C.F.R. § 1910.106, which regulates facilities that have flammable and/or combustible liquids stored onsite.
-Under the regulation, "flammable liquid" means any liquid having a flash point at or below 199.4°F (93°C).
-Flammable liquids are further divided into four categories based on a chemical's flash point and boiling point; however, any chemical with a flash point below 199.4°F, regardless of class, is covered under the subsection requiring dikes and/or drainage.
+Because Freedom was storing flammable liquids, as confirmed by OSHA, the company was required to comply with 29 C.F.R. § 1910.106, which regulates